 Hinamatsuri, one of these main Japanese festivals, is held annually on March 3rd.
 It is also called the Doll Festival or Girl’s Day, the primary purpose of the festival being to celebrate young girls in a family as well as the arrival of early spring.
 Today, we will introduce Hinamatsuri and how Japanese people celebrate this festival.

 A Brief History

-The dolls, on the other hand, were derived from the traditional paper toys called “Hitogata,” and were transformed into the dolls that are displayed in households to remove the evil spirits from the house and bring good luck.
-Additionally, the blooming of the peach trees also represents the growth of female children, while displaying the dolls inside the house brings charms and good health to girls.
+The dolls, on the other hand, were derived from traditional paper toys called “Hitogata,” and were transformed into the dolls that we see today that are displayed in households to remove the evil spirits from the house and bring good luck.
+On this day, the blooming of the peach trees represents the growth of female children, while displaying the dolls inside the house brings charms and good health to girls.

 Traditions and Celebrations

-The first ladder is for two male and female dolls that represent the emperor and the empress, with a golden screen placed behind them.
-The second to the bottom stair consists of servants in different ranks, including three ladies-in-waiting to serve the emperor, five male musicians, guards, children with other ornaments including food trays, an orange tree, a peach tree, and other props.
+The first ladder is reserved for one male and one female doll that represent the emperor and the empress, with a golden screen placed behind them.
+The other platforms consist of servants of different ranks, including three ladies-in-waiting to serve the emperor and empress, five male musicians, guards, children with other ornaments including food trays, an orange tree, a peach tree, and other props.
 The stairs have 5 to 7 levels, depending on the household.
-There is also a tradition to offer treats to the dolls.
+These dolls were originally used during the celebrations in the Edo Period to ward off evil spirits, and it is still a tradition to offer treats to the dolls.

-Did you learn anything interesting about Hina Matsuri?
-These days, Japanese people still celebrate Hina Matsuri while it is not only for girls but it also celebrates femininity among women in Japanese society.
+Did you learn anything interesting about Hinamatsuri?
+Nowadays, Japanese people still celebrate Hinamatsuri, however, now it doesn’t only celebrate girls but also femininity in Japanese society.
 It is a fun, colorful celebration, with beautiful decorations and delicious food.